cartalyst/sentry/usage/authentication.md

 ## Authentication

-In this section we'll be covering how to authentication and logins.
+In this section, we will cover authentication and login.

 ### Sentry::authenticate()

 Authenticates a user based on the provided credentials.

-If the authentication is successful, password reset fields and any invalidauthentication attempts will be cleared.
+If the authentication was successful, password reset fields and any invalid authentication attempts will be cleared.

 Param        | Required | Default | Type  | Description
 ------------ | -------- | ------- | ----- | -----------------------------------